platformio/platformio-core/README.rst

 `PlatformIO <https://platformio.org?utm_source=github&utm_medium=core>`_ a new generation ecosystem for embedded development

+**A place where Developers and Teams have true Freedom!
+No more vendor lock-in!**

 * Open source, maximum permissive Apache 2.0 license
 * Cross-platform IDE and Unified Debugger
 * Static Code Analyzer and Remote Unit Testing